bevry/oneday/README.md

 <!-- DESCRIPTION/ -->

-The amount of milliseconds in one day
+The number of milliseconds in one day

 <!-- /DESCRIPTION -->